McTurtles5/PLC/README.md

-# PLC
+#PLC
-The prison life plugin for Infinite Yield
+The Infinite Yield plugin for Prison Life

 - Use loadstring ( PLC.IY ).
 You dont have do
 - Don't deobfuscate it. ok